 A different approach to buyer persona creation

-That’s why filling in a persona canvas should be the first step you take – because everything you do afterwards will be related to it.
-The canvas will help you organize all the data you have available about customers and it’s a great asset all around (you’ll see).
+That’s why filling in a persona canvas should be the first step you take – because everything you do afterward will be related to it.
+The canvas will help you organize all the data you have available about customers, and it’s a great asset all around (you’ll see).

 Ideally, you will work with only one customer persona in the beginning.
 Yet, as your business evolves, you will probably identify more categories of consumers.

 But let’s not get ahead of ourselves.
 Let’s start at the beginning.

 A buyer persona is a detailed description of a business’s ideal buyer.
 You might find it under the name of “customer persona” or “marketing persona” as well.
 This semi-fictional portrait is based on past experiences with customers or created based on market research.

 A buyer persona should not be confused with a user persona, though (we know way too many personas).
 A buyer persona is a portrayal of the person that pays for a product.
 Yet, that’s not always the person that uses that product.
 That’s called a user.
 So, naturally, a user persona is a portrayal of the person that uses the product.

 Sometimes, a single person can be both; sometimes, they are different people.
 For instance, if a mom buys a toy, and her child plays with it – the mom is the buyer, while the child is the user.
 But, if you buy a coffee and then drink it – then you are both the buyer and user.
 That makes sense, right?